osamusg/SpeAnaLED/README.md

 Use of each DLL(library) must be in accordance with the respective license.

-## Win32 Executable binaries
+## Windows executable binaries
-See "[Releases](https://github.com/osamusg/SpeAnaLED/releases)" on the right side.
+See "[Releases](https://github.com/osamusg/SpeAnaLED/releases)" on the right side.<br />
+No digital signature is included in theses binaries yet.
+If this bothers you, go back, check the source code and build binaries yourself from it.